Electric bus: Capacitors

 Sinautec estimates that one of its buses has one-tenth the energy cost of a diesel bus and can achieve lifetime fuel savings of $200,000.
 Also, the buses use 40 percent less electricity compared to an electric trolley bus, mainly because they are lighter and have the regenerative braking benefits.
 The ultracapacitors are made of activated carbon, and have an energy density of six watt-hours per kilogram (for comparison, a high-performance lithium-ion battery can achieve 200 watt-hours per kilogram), but the ultracapacitor bus is also cheaper than lithium-ion battery buses, about 40 percent less expensive, with a far superior reliability rating.

-There is also a plug-in hybrid version, which also uses ultracaps.
+There is also a plug-in hybrid version, which also uses ultracapacitors.

-Future developments

 Sinautec is in discussions with MIT's Schindall about developing ultracapacitors of higher energy density using vertically aligned carbon nanotube structures that give the devices more surface area for holding a charge.
 So far, they are able to get twice the energy density of an existing ultracapacitor, but they are trying to get about five times.
 This would create an ultracapacitor with one-quarter of the energy density of a lithium-ion battery.

-Future developments includes the use of inductive charging under the street, to avoid overhead wiring.
-A pad under each bus stop and at each stop light along the way would be used.